rokeyasultana/users-app/README.md

 5. Open your browser and visit http://localhost:3000 to see the application.

 ### Usage
 The homepage will display a list of users.
-Click on a user to view their details and posts.
+Click on a user to view their posts.

 ### Live site: https://users-app-sage.vercel.app/